ViciousSquid/Dosidicus/Docs/Simulating Awareness.md

 The `weight_decay` mechanism prevents unchecked growth.

 ## Key Enhancements:
-**Adaptability:** New neurons allow the squid to develop specialized responses (e.g., a "rock_interaction" neuron if rocks are frequently encountered).
+**Adaptability:** New neurons allow the squid to develop specialized responses

 **Memory Integration:** Neurogenesis is tied to memory, so new neurons reflect long-term experiences.